Sidney Hill: Other charitable acts

 Although a life-long Methodist, Hill helped other Christian institutions such as contributing to Churchill parish church funds, donating £100 to the building of All Saints Church, Sandford, and gifting a stained glass window to Axbridge parish church after its restoration in 1887.
 Hill would also help people directly: He would notice those needing help and make enquiries about them.
 A note would be given to them to take to the post office in Churchill.
 The two upstairs rooms of the office were full of household items provided by Langford House.
 Arthur Henry Carter, the owner of the post office, would follow the instructions in the note and supply blankets, boots, food or whatever was required.
 At Christmas, children who attended the Methodist Sunday school were given a set of clothes each and the contents of each parcel were noted so that the same things were not included for the following Christmas.
-Hill was also a long-term supporter of the Bristol Hospital for Sick Children and Women, and would visit the hospital at Christmas, giving money to each patient and nurse.
+Hill was also a long-term supporter of the Bristol Hospital for Sick Children and Women, and would visit the hospital on Christmas Day, giving money to each patient and nurse.